boazbk/tcs/lec_08a_restricted_models.md

 Thus, if we define $T(\ell,n)$ to be the running time of the algorithm on expressions of length at most $\ell$ and inputs of length $n$, then we see that this satisfies the equation $T(\ell,n) \leq T(\ell,n-1) + C(\ell)$ (where the $C(\ell)$ denotes the time it takes to scan over an $\ell$ length expression $exp$ to transform it to the expression $exp[\sigma]$.)
 Hence we see that for every constant $\ell$, the running time would be $O(n)$ where the hidden constant in the $O$ notation can depend on $\ell$.

-At this point, we have already proven a highly non-trivial statement: the existence of a linear-time algorithm for matching regular expressions.
+__Proving the "moreover" part:__ At this point, we have already proven a highly non-trivial statement: the existence of a linear-time algorithm for matching regular expressions.
 The reader may well be content with this, and stop reading the proof at this point.
 However, as mentioned above, we can do even more and in fact have a _constant space_ algorithm for this.
 To do so, we will turn our recursive algorithm into an iterative _dynamic program_.
 Specifically, we replace our recursive algorithm $MATCH$ with the following iterative algorithm $MATCH'$: